Carolina TESOL Bylaws

 2. Failure to attend an Executive Board meeting by an Executive Board member without just cause may be grounds for termination from the Executive Board.

-3. As appropriate, committee chairpersons or other individuals will be asked to attend specific Board meetings to give input or committee reports.
+3. As appropriate, other individuals may be asked to attend specific Board meetings to give input.

 Section 4: Business Between Meetings

-1. The Executive Board may conduct business between meetings by any means that permit each member of the Board to be involved.
-All decisions and/or actions made between meetings will be recorded by the Secretary and presented to the Executive Board for approval before or at its next official meeting and thereafter submitted for publication in the Newsletter.
+The Executive Board may conduct business between meetings by any means that permit each member of the Board to be involved.
+All decisions and/or actions made between meetings will be recorded in the Minutes and presented to the Executive Board at its next official meeting.

 Section 5: Termination of Executive Board Officers

-1. An officer of the Executive Board may be relieved of his/her duties if, after discussing the concerns with the member, two-thirds of the Executive Board determines that essential duties of the position have not been carried out as outlined in the job description mentioned in Section 1 of this Article.
+1. An officer of the Executive Board may be relieved of his/her duties if, after discussing the concerns with the member, two-thirds of the Executive Board determines that essential duties of the position have not been carried out as outlined in the job description mentioned in Section 1 of this Article or for misconduct.
 The Executive Board will inform the member of its decision.

-2. Any appeals must be completed within seven days of notification
+2. Any appeals must be submitted within seven days of notification

 Article V: Advisory Board